divyanshi-adhikari/digital-literacy-project/task-5-cybercrime/casestudy.md

-# Cybercrime Case Study: The “Refund Trap” UPI Scam
+# Cybercrime Case Study: The UPI/Online Payment Fraud

 UPI (Unified Payments Interface) fraud is a common cybercrime in India where attackers trick users into authorizing fraudulent transactions.
 This type of fraud has increased